MicrosoftDocs/azure-devops-yaml-schema/task-reference/packer-build-v0.md

 **`deployScriptArguments`** - **Deployment script arguments**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Specifies the arguments to be passed to deployment script.
+Specifies the arguments to be passed to the deployment script.
 <!-- :::editable-content-end::: -->
 <br>